 You now have a WordPress site deployed entirely within your virtual network.
 This site isn't accessible from the public internet.

 Connect your function app to the virtual network

 With a WordPress site running in a VM in a virtual network, you can now connect your function app to that virtual network.

 In your new function app, select Networking in the left menu.

 Under VNet Integration, select Click here to configure.

-On the virtual network integration page, select Add VNet (preview).
+On the VNET Integration page, select Add VNet.